gitdwarf/linux-drive-health/DOCUMENTATION.md

 ## Overview

-This script provides comprehensive drive health monitoring with aggressive multi-channel alerting and safe automated maintenance.
+This script provides comprehensive drive health monitoring with XFS filesystem validation, aggressive multi-channel alerting, and safe automated maintenance.

 **Design Philosophy:**
-1. **Safety first** - Never write to failing drives
+1. **Safety first** - Never write to failing drives or corrupted filesystems
-2. **Alert everyone** - No one should miss a drive failure
+2. **Alert everyone** - No one should miss a drive failure or data corruption risk
 3. **Graceful degradation** - Works even if optional components missing
 4. **Universal compatibility** - Works on any Linux distro/desktop
+5. **Prevention over reaction** - Validate before maintenance, not after

 ---